Involution words: counting problems and connections to Schubert calculus for symmetric orbit closures: Introduction

-Theorem~\ref{t:dominvSchub} is restated as Theorem~\ref{invSchuprod-thm} and is a special case of Theorem~\ref{factor-thm}, which describes a simple formula for the involution Schubert polynomials of a more general class of permutations that we call \emph{weakly dominant}.
-This formula is the product of $\fkS_{w_k}$ and a specialization of the double Schubert polynomial of some $v \in S_n$, where $k$ and $v$ are determined by the weakly dominant involution.
+Theorem~\ref{t:dominvSchub} is restated as Theorem~\ref{invSchuprod-thm} and is a special case of Theorem~\ref{factor-thm}, which describes a product formula for the involution Schubert polynomials of a more general class of permutations that we call \emph{weakly dominant}.

-In~\cite{Stan}, Stanley showed that Stanley symmetric functions $F_w$ are symmetric, and computed several functions explicitly, most notably showing that $F_{w_n}$ is the Schur function $s_{\delta_n}$ indexed by the staircase shape partition $\delta_n=(n-1,n-2, \dots, 1)$.
-This implies that $|\cR(w_n)|$ is equal to $f^{\delta_n},$ the number of standard Young tableaux of shape $\delta_n$.
-As a consequence of work by Lascoux and Sch\"utzenberger~\cite{LS1982a}, and as proven bijectively by Edelman and Greene~\cite{EG}, Stanley symmetric functions are Schur positive, i.e., can be expressed as positive integer sums of Schur functions.
+In~\cite{Stan}, Stanley showed that power series $F_w$ are symmetric and computed several of these functions explicitly.
+He was able to show, for example, that $F_{w_n}$ is the Schur function $s_{\delta_n}$ indexed by the \emph{staircase shape partition} $\delta_n=(n-1,n-2, \dots, 1)$.
+This implies that $|\cR(w_n)|$ is equal to $f^{\delta_n},$ the number of \emph{standard Young tableaux} of shape $\delta_n$.
+More generally, as a consequence of work by Lascoux and Sch\"utzenberger~\cite{LS1982a}, and as proven bijectively by Edelman and Greene~\cite{EG}, Stanley symmetric functions are \emph{Schur positive}, i.e., they can be expressed as positive integer sums of Schur functions.
 Since involution Stanley symmetric functions are sums of Stanley symmetric functions, they inherit this property.

 In the geometric cases, we characterize the involutions whose involution Stanley symmetric function is a single Schur function.
 Moreover, by carefully studying the stabilization of certain weakly dominant involution Schubert polynomials, we obtain expressions for the corresponding involution Stanley symmetric functions.
-Most notably we derive the following, which was conjectured in 2006 in unpublished work of Cooley and Williams \cite{Wcorr}. \begin{theorem} Let $ p = \lceil \frac{n+1}{2}\rceil$ and $q= \lfloor \frac{n+1}{2}\rfloor$, and set $P = \binom{p}{2}$, $Q = \binom{q}{2}$, and $N = \binom{n}{2}$.
+Most notably we derive the following result, which was conjectured in 2006 in unpublished work of Cooley and Williams \cite{Wcorr}. \begin{theorem} Let $ p = \lceil \frac{n+1}{2}\rceil$ and $q= \lfloor \frac{n+1}{2}\rfloor$, and set $P = \binom{p}{2}$, $Q = \binom{q}{2}$, and $N = \binom{n}{2}$.
 Then